-To illustrate application of the statistical results in development of Table 1 of the ERG2016, safe distance distributions are given for 3 materials in Figures 5.1-5.6.
-These include small chlorine releases (a Hazard Zone B gas), large phosphorus trichloride releases (a commonly transported Hazard Zone B liquid), and large calcium phosphide releases (a dangerous water-reactive material).
-Chlorine is provided (small spill accidents only) because this is the second most common TIH material involved in transportation chemical accidents,
+To illustrate the application of the statistical results in the development of ERG2020 Table 1, safe distance distributions for small chlorine releases (a Hazard Zone B gas), large phosphorus trichloride releases (a Hazard Zone B liquid), and large calcium phosphide releases (a water-reactive material) are shown in Figures 5.1-5.6.
+Chlorine (small spill accidents only) is shown because it is the second most common TIH material involved in transportation chemical accidents.
+As noted in Table 5.2, the corresponding small spill distances for ammonia are very small and therefore are omitted from this illustration.
+Phosphorous trichloride is shown as it is a commonly transported liquid, and calcium phosphide because it is a potent phosphine emitter and therefore one of the more hazardous water-reactive materials.
+Large chlorine and ammonia releases for rail tank cars are discussed in the next section, and distributions are broken out for different wind speeds, as in ERG2020 Table 3.

-Appendix A provides a composite of the large spill distance for all materials.
-As presented in the ERG, large spill entries for the six materials appearing in Table 3 have the entry "Refer to Table 3."